Introduction to Accounting Software

 Always go into the demonstration with a clear idea of your specification and what functions you require.
 Ask the sales people to show these specific functions in use during the demonstration.
 A fantastic “dog and pony show” that skirts round the functions the company needs, is next to useless.
 If you know what you want from the demonstration, you will be able to ensure that it fulfils your requirements.

-Here’s a brief checklist for organising an effective demo:
+Here’s a brief checklist for organising an effective software demo: in 2019

 • Make sure that you’re in charge, not the salespeople